Alligator/square-peg/README.md

 }
 ```

-`text` is all of the text the rule matched.
-Rules that match a rule more than once (`some`, `between`) will have the `children` property, containing the captures for each time the rule matched.
+The structure will mirror the structure of the grammar.
+The `text` property contains all of the text the rule matched.
+Rules that match more than once (`some`, `between`) will have a `children` property containing the captures for each time the rule matched.